 Hopefully baby will not be napping or carried around in their carseat.
 Read this article on why carseat carrying is not healthy for your baby's growing body and should be limited to time in the car when it is necessary for safety.

 I loved bathing with my baby girl in plain warm water (We don't need to wash baby with soap).
 This provided special bonding time while we were skin to skin and sometimes nursing right in the bath.

-Removing vernix and good bacteria from the skin, and/or putting anything on in its place (this includes natural products, essential oils, etc), is discouraged immediately postpartum by evidence based studies, one which states: "avoid bathing baby for at least 24 hours after birth, and then only use plain water for at least 4 weeks".
-(2)
+Removing vernix and good bacteria from the skin, and/or putting anything on in its place (this includes natural products, essential oils, etc), is discouraged immediately postpartum by studies one which states: "avoid bathing baby for at least 24 hours after birth, and then only use plain water for at least 4 weeks".

 I am an advocate for the fourth trimester extending about nine months or more.
-Human mammals are one of the only mammals born so immature, which explains the need to continue gestating after birth (3).
+Human mammals are one of the only mammals born so immature, which explains the need to continue gestating after birth.

 Read this article on exterogestation and the need baby has to be held.

 Of course, I am not saying that you CAN’T get a breast pump or a crib or a swing to hold your baby while she naps.
 You can.
 These three specific items, however, make room for opportunities to be away from baby.
 Life provides enough of that.

 Total cost to buy all items new: Less than $500.00 (this includes a month of diapers and wipes).
 Keep in mind, making a no-sew ring sling, buying clothes and blankets second hand, opting out of the tub option, and making your own wipes will lower this total cost even more!